mnlgmz/wp-rocket/README.md

 # How to clear WP-Rocket Cache at a specific time
-You can clear WP-Rocket Cache at a specific time using a helper.
-To clear WP-Rocket Cache, follow the steps below:
+You can clear WP-Rocket Cache at a specific time using a helper and a cron job.
+To set up a specific time to clear WP-Rocket Cache, follow the steps below:

 ## 1. Install the "Disable Cache Clearing" plugin